FrodeSolheim/fs-uae/docs/amiga-forever.md

 > **Note:** You may have to run the Amiga Forever Player at least once
 > in order to create the (required) rom.key file.

-On other systems (Linux, OS X), you need to get a copy of the ROM files installed on your system in a location FS-UAE expects to find them.
+On other systems (Linux, macOS), you need to get a copy of the ROM files installed on your system in a location FS-UAE expects to find them.
 Read on for alternative installation methods.